-The evaluator performed a subset of the developer test suite deliberately skipping the internal proprietary test program, which has already been confirmed to be effective by multiple evaluations.
-The sampled subset chosen was considered appropriate in size, since more than 80% of all tests have been re-performed by the evaluator.
+The evaluator performed a subset of the developer test suite, deliberately skipping the internal proprietary test program, which has already been confirmed to be effective by multiple evaluations.
+The sampled subset chosen was considered appropriate in size and coverage.

 The following security functions as stated in the ST were subject to testing: